 Erected 2019 by Indiana Historical Bureau.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-DeKalb County Veterans Memorial (about 600 feet away, measured in a direct line); Site Of Wesley Park's Home (approx. ¼ mile away); Auburn Automobile Company (approx. 0.6 miles away); "It All Started Here" (approx. 0.6 miles away); Creek Chub Bait Company (approx. 4.2 miles away); First Settlement in DeKalb County Indiana 1828 (approx. 9 miles away); Spencerville Covered Bridge (approx. 9.4 miles away); Huntertown, Indiana (approx. 11.2 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+DeKalb County Veterans Memorial (about 600 feet away, measured in a direct line); Site Of Wesley Park's Home (approx. ¼ mile away); Auburn Automobile Company (approx. 0.6 miles away); "It All Started Here" (approx. 0.6 miles away); Creek Chub Bait Company (approx. 4.2 miles away); Memorial To Jacob And Sarah Ober Brechbill (approx. 5.1 miles away); G.A.R.
+Civil War Memorial (approx. 8.9 miles away); Veterans Memorial (approx. 8.9 miles away).
 Touch for a list and map of all markers in Auburn.

 Installed 2019 Indiana Historical Bureau, Auburn Lions Club, Carbaugh Jewelers,